-Constructed using 7 modules, the Point Leo design offers 108sqm of internal entertaining, 58sqm of external entertaining and 112sqm of accommodation.
-While the first floor of 5 bedrooms, 2 bathrooms, separate powder room and laundry, has been beautifully crafted, it is the ground floor that provides the real “wow” factor.
+Constructed using seven modules, the Point Leo home offers 108sqm of internal entertaining space, 58sqm of external entertaining space and 112sqm of accommodation.
+Upstairs are five bedrooms, two bathrooms, a separate powder room and laundry, however it is the ground floor that provides the real “wow” factor.

-The main living space on the ground floor orientates towards the street while the remainder of the house is cranked towards the ocean creating a clear delineation of spaces.
-The kitchen features a Corian bench that continues onto the decking and seamlessly integrates the indoor and outdoor living spaces offered by the home.
-At the end of the deck is a rumpus room, with both store and powder room, offering a perfect getaway for kids.
+The main living space on the ground floor orientates towards the street while the remainder of the house is cranked towards the ocean, creating a clear delineation of spaces.
+The kitchen features a Corian bench that continues onto the decking and seamlessly integrates indoor and outdoor living spaces.
+At the end of the deck is a rumpus room, with a storage and powder room, offering a perfect getaway for kids.

 An exposed Chiminee Philippe fireplace makes the main living room a cosy spot to relax in the winter and is enough to heat the rest of the house when required.

-The house is clad in a combination of dark stained pacific teak timber and rough sawn Shadowclad and, despite its contemporary nature, looks very much at ease in its natural seaside environment.
+The house is clad in a combination of dark stained pacific teak timber and rough sawn Shadowclad and, despite its contemporary nature, sits very much at ease in its natural seaside environment.